atc-net/atc-coding-rules-updater/README.md

 }
 ```

-**Note:** if there are a `atc-coding-rules-updater.json` file in the root folder given by options `--outputRootPath` /  `-r`, then it will automatic be used.
+**Note:** If there is a `atc-coding-rules-updater.json` file present in the root folder (given by options `--outputRootPath` /  `-r`), then it will automatically be found and used.

-# CLI Tool Usage from powershell:
+# CLI Tool Usage from powershell

-If you want to have a script that can ensure you have the latest version of the tool `atc-coding-rules-updater` and
+To ensure that the latest version of the CLI tool `atc-coding-rules-updater` is being used, the following methodology can be used:
-it use what you have defined, when follow this recipi:

-1) Download the 2 files from `sample` into your project root folder.
+1) Download the 2 files from `sample` into a project root folder.
-2) Modify the `atc-coding-rules-updater.json` to your needs.
+2) Modify the `atc-coding-rules-updater.json` to the projects specific needs.
 3) Run `atc-coding-rules-updater.ps1` from powershell